• Skip to primary navigation

 Hide Search

-a new tax credit for washingtonians
+a yearly tax credit for washingtonians

-Check your Eligibility at the Department of Revenue
+Apply at the Department of Revenue

 What is the Washington Working Families Tax Credit?